styleguidist/react-styleguidist/docs/Development.md

 ## Styles

-For styles we use [JSS](http://cssinjs.org/), it allows users to customize their style guide and allows us to ensure styles isolations (thanks to [jss-isolate](http://cssinjs.org/jss-isolate/)).
+For styles we use [JSS](http://cssinjs.org/), it allows users to customize their style guide and allows us to ensure style isolation (thanks to [jss-isolate](http://cssinjs.org/jss-isolate/)).
 No user styles should affect Styleguidist UI and no Styleguidist styles should affect user components.

 Use [clsx](https://github.com/lukeed/clsx) to merge several class names or for conditional class names, import it as `cx` (`import cx from 'clsx'`).